heyimdima/ContactManagmentSystem/README.md

 # ContactManagmentSystem

 ## Overview
-This was the project I did for my CST-210 class, and the objective was to do the following:
+This was the project I did for my CST-210 class, operator overloading was hard to figure out at first, but I was able to figure it out.
+I found this project to be fun and easy to implement.

+## Objective
 * Implement a software solution that creates a contact management system.
 * The contact management system will use file input/output to store user-inputted names, addresses, and phone numbers.
 * The user can choose to input new contact or search for a contact using a unique identifier.